Summit physical therapist Cory Absey, PT, DPT, discusses balance exercises to help you stay steady on slippery or unstable surfaces.

 - Stand on one leg.
 “Research has shown that the most effective balance exercise is just to stand on one leg,” Absey said.
 “If you can stand on one leg for one minute — or 30 seconds if you are 70 years old or older — you are at a low risk of falling.”

 - Throughout your balance exercises, and throughout the day, engage your abdominal and glute muscles, which play important roles in your ability to balance and stay steady on unstable surfaces.

 Start your journey to a healthier, more active self.
-Visit our Facebook page to learn about our wellness services and schedule a free wellness consultation online.
 Find your orthopedic expert, schedule an appointment online, or call us at (651) 968–5201 to schedule a consultation.